aluveitie/RadeonSensor/README.md

 ## Supported GPUs

-All GPUs starting Radeon HD 7000 series up to the RX 6000 series are supported.
+All GPUs starting Radeon HD 7000 series up to the RX 6000 series are supported on macOS 10.15 and newer.

 <br/>